KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

 The slider labeled 2 adjusts the size of the preview icons.

-The :menuselection:`Import image sequence` checkbox labeled 3 enables the import of a series of images that can be used to make a stop motion animation.
+Checkbox :guilabel:`Import image sequence` (labeled 3) enables the import of a series of images that can be used to make a stop motion animation.

 .. versionadded:: 21.12

-   The :menuselection:`Ignore subfolder structure` checkbox labeled 4 enables import video footage or audio recording folders while automatically ignoring any sub-folder structures created by some devices, such as the Sony XDCam, Panasonic P2, Canon camcorders or Zoom audio recorders.
+Checkbox :guilabel:`Ignore subfolder structure` (labeled 4) enables import video footage or audio recording folders while automatically ignoring any sub-folder structures created by some devices, such as the Sony XDCam, Panasonic P2, Canon camcorders or Zoom audio recorders.

 You can add other types of clips by choosing a clip type from the menu brought up from the drop down button next to the |kdenlive-add-clip| button.